DioxusLabs/dioxus/packages/platform-bridge-macro/README.md

-# mobile-core-macro
+# platform-bridge-macro

-Procedural macro for declaring Java plugins with linker-based embedding for Dioxus Android builds.
+Procedural macro for declaring platform plugins with linker-based embedding for Dioxus platform builds.

 ## Overview